 - Swellhead.
-The protagonists are sent to investigate strange events on the long-deserted and distant island of Skerra, somewhere on the ill-defined border between Britain and Island which for historical reasons even has a monarchy (not that she's ever set foot on the island before now) and is therefore an independent nation.
+The protagonists are sent to investigate strange events on the long-deserted and distant island of Skerra, somewhere on the ill-defined border between Britain and Ireland which for historical reasons even has a monarchy (not that she's ever set foot on the island before now) and is therefore an independent nation.
 Turns out an Elaborate Underground Base has been discovered on Skerra, despite the sheer impossibility of constructing one without vast resources and public knowledge.
 One which, as they delve further into it, looks increasingly like a classic Supervillain Lair...
 It turns out the base was constructed by a supervillain in an Alternate Universe, which is encroaching into our reality.

 Live Action TV

-- Champions adventure The Island of Doctor Destroyer.
+- Adventure The Island of Doctor Destroyer.
 The title island Destruga holds the secret base of Doctor Destroyer, from which he plans to launch the Hypnoray satellite and Mind Control the entire world.

 - GURPS Illuminati.
 One potential location for the Illuminati main base is on a private secret island that has been erased from the world's maps.
 It could even be in the Bermuda Triangle - the reason so many ships and planes have disappeared there is because they got too close to the Illuminati base and saw something they weren't supposed to see.